zgmartin/numerics/integrate/README.md

  Randomness is not a well defined concept.
 The only way to judge randomness is through a relative comparison of numbers based on statistical analysis.
 Below are some statistical tests performed on the Deng fast random number generator.

+Distribution Test:

 ![dist](./dist.png)

+A test for generator uniformity by counting the number of each random number falls inside an interval.

+Summation Test:

 ![sum](./sum.png)

+The number of random numbers sum from a subset of the total list of generated random numbers.

 Integration:
 ------------